-Prevention Of Hypertensive Injury to the Brain by Intensive Treatment after IntraCerebral Haemorrhage: a pilot randomised trial of home telemetry-guided treatment (PROHIBIT-ICH)
+Prevention Of Hypertensive Injury to the Brain by Intensive Treatment after Intracerebral Haemorrhage: A Pilot Study (PROHIBIT-ICH)

 PATIENT INFORMATION SHEET

 We'd like to invite you to take part in our research study.
 The aim of the study is to compare blood pressure (BP) treatment (to a target of 120/80mm Hg, guided by a special BP monitor linked to our research team by Bluetooth technology), versus standard care.
 The more intensive BP lowering treatment is promising, but is not yet proven.
 Our study will therefore assess the feasibility, safety and effectiveness of this intensive BP treatment strategy.
 Before you decide to take part, it is important that you understand why the research is being done and what it would involve for you.
 Please take time to read this information, and discuss it with others if you wish.
 If there is anything that is not clear, or if you would like more information, please ask us.